Ramzan Chhipa

 Muhammad Ramzan Chhipa (born 9 October 1971) is a Pakistani philanthropist and social worker.
 He is the founder of Chhipa Welfare Association, an NGO in Pakistan known for its social work and the second largest ambulance service in Pakistan.

-His welfare organization has a large fleet of over 500 Chhipa Ambulances, fully manned by Chhipa volunteers and equipped with first aid boxes and oxygen cylinders and are stationed at over 150 Chhipa Ambulance centers in prominent and vital places, on various city road roundabouts and near Government Hospitals across Karachi city and other regions of Pakistan, for providing immediate help and assistance to the needy, sick, suffering people and emergency patients.
+His welfare organization has a fleet of over 500 ambulances, which are manned by volunteers and equipped with first-aid boxes, oxygen cylinders and stationed at over 150 Chhipa Ambulance centers in prominent and vital places, on various city road roundabouts and near government hospitals across Karachi city and other regions of Pakistan, for providing immediate help and assistance to the needy, sick, suffering people and emergency patients.

 The 1987 Karachi car bombing at Bohri Bazaar led Ramzan Chhipa to found Chhipa Welfare Association.

 In late January 2025, Chhipa provided shelter and support to American Onijah Robinson who became an Internet phenomenon after travelling to Pakistan in a failed attempt to marry a Pakistani man she met online.